-The Fast Company Queer 50, now in its second year, is the only ranking of queer women and non-binary people transforming the world of business, tech, and beyond.
-Last year’s list featured familiar names including Land O’Lakes’s Beth Ford, artist Janelle Monáe, Reddit’s Jen Wong, and Black Lives Matter’s Alicia Garcia.
+The Fast Company Queer 50, now in its third year, is the only ranking of queer women and non-binary people transforming the world of business, tech, and beyond.
+Last year’s list featured familiar names including Black Lives Matter’s Alicia Garza, Pfizer’s Sally Susman, Reddit’s Jen Wong, and WNBA athlete and activist Layshia Clarendon.

 The list is produced in collaboration with Lesbians Who Tech & Allies, the world’s largest LGBTQ technology network.
 This year, Fast Company editors will consider five criteria:

 - The size and growth prospects of each person’s business or organization

 - Their place in the broader business and social conversation

 - The impact of their contributions during the unprecedented events of the last 12 months